fawer5dev/fawer5dev/README.md

 [![Tails](https://img.shields.io/badge/tails-56347C?style=for-the-badge&logo=tails&logoColor=white&labelColor=101010)]()

-My passion for software development and commitment to ongoing career development have led me to pursue a part-time role as a Software Developer and Automation Tester.
-In this capacity, I am dedicated to delivering exceptional front-end and back-end technical work, helping businesses to enhance their existing software solutions and develop new value-added customs.
+Driven by my passion for software development and my commitment to continuous learning, I am currently pursuing a role as a Software Developer and Automation Tester.
+In this capacity, I am dedicated to delivering exceptional front-end and back-end technical work, helping businesses to optimize their existing software solutions and develop new value-added features.

 I am excited about the opportunity to leverage my skills and experience to make a meaningful contribution to your organization.
 Please do not hesitate to contact me to discuss how I can help support your software development needs.